-Drop the Phone and Pick Up a Pen; Ten Reasons to Send a Postcard.
+Drop the Phone and Pick up a Pen: 10 Reasons to Write a Letter

 Drop the Phone and Pick Up a Pen